AB5HM

 In this example for 40m, the 3rd harmonics is only -12.5 dB below our desired transmit signal.

-A power meter ( even high precission ones) will measure the sum of all these harmonics, which is power generated by the amplifier,
+A power meter ( even high precision ones) will measure the sum of all these harmonics, which is power generated by the amplifier,

-but our usefull signal is only a portion of it.
-The lowpass filter is used to supress the unwanted harmonic signals which will be transfomed into heat in the amplifier stage and filter section.
+but our useful signal is only a portion of it.
+The lowpass filter is used to suppress the unwanted harmonic signals which will be transformed into heat in the amplifier stage and filter section.

 Real Performance:

-So here now the measuremants at the output of the amplifier after the lowpass filter.
+So here now the measurements at the output of the amplifier after the lowpass filter.

 Due to stray inductance, capacitance and the transformer material selections, broadband amplifiers like this one have a sweet spot in the frequency band and reduced performance towards the band edges.